 - 1. Communication directly with a government agency responsible for the management of such DBAs or trade names, or; - 2.
-A utility bill, bank statement, credit card statement, government issued tax document, or other form of identification that Sectigo determines to be reliable. - 3.2.2.3.
+A utility bill, bank statement, credit card statement, government issued tax document, or other form of identification that Sectigo determines to be reliable.

+3.2.2.3.
 Authentication of Organization Identity for EV TLS Secure Server and EV Code Signing Certificates

-Before issuing an EV Certificate, Sectigo ensures that all Subject organization information to be included in the EV Secure Server, or Code Signing Certificate conforms to the requirements of, and is verified in accordance with the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates (commonly referred to as the EV Guidelines) and/or the Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates as applicable.
+Before issuing an EV Certificate, Sectigo ensures that all Subject organization information to be included in the EV Secure Server, or Code Signing Certificate conforms to the requirements of, and is verified in accordance with the CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates (commonly referred to as the EV Guidelines) and/or the Baseline Requirements For The Issuance And Management Of Publicly Trusted Code Signing Certificates (commonly referred to as Code Signing BR) as applicable.